 Born in Vienna, Austria, Piech studied law at the University of Vienna receiving his doctorate of jurisprudence in 1922.
 He remained in Vienna as an attorney in the late twenties representing Ferdinand Porsche in a contractural dispute with Daimler-Benz.
 In 1928, he married Porsche's daughter, Louise.
 As a founding partner with Porsche and Rosenberger, Piech handled the company's legal and contractual matters.
+Under questionable circumstances, he is credited with moving 10 million RM from Nejdek to Zell am See for the movement of a factory that never took place.
+What happened to the money in unaccounted for.
 He, Porsche and Porsche's son Ferrty were arrested and imprisoned after the war charged with war crimes by the French.
 Ferry was released in 6 months.
 Piech and Porsche were held for 22 months until a 1,000,000 franc bail was paid for their release.
 Piech and his wife Louise were the sole VW distributors in Austria under an agreement made by Ferry Porsche with Heinz Hordhoff.
 Piech died in Klagenfurt, Austria, on the 29th of August 1952.

 Porsche's first office building in Stuttgart at Kronenstrasse 24 as it was when Porsche & company moved in (left) and as the building stands today (above.)

 An SSK driver that Porsche gets to know well is Adolf Rosenberger.
 This name will resurface later as a key player in the evolution of Porsche history.
 While at DMG, Porsche receives another honorary title, this being from the Stuttgart Technical University.
 Porsche is now a recognized “Professor.”